 Every company starts small.
 It’s in those early stages that you set the standards for later years, take risks, learn lessons, and build stability later on.
-Some of these businesses grow into larger companies, like Jimdo, while others become specialized freelancers, consultants, or important local services.
 And all of them add variety and innovation to their local communities.

 Those small businesses are facing a huge challenge right now.
 So if you’ve ever wanted to make a statement about helping a local company, this is the time to do it.
 By making a few small changes, you can help your local business owners get through this crisis.

 A major project is the greatest gift you can give a small business owner who’s worrying about their finances.
 That’s true all of the time, but now more than ever.
 A big project that involves lots of working hours and an upfront deposit can be the difference between stability and constant worry.

 Looking for someone to translate your website, come up with educational content, or redesign your office?
 This is the time to give that job to a small business or freelancer.

 2. Ask small business to act as consultants

 Your large company might have a great team.
 But they only ever work for you.
 Small businesses tend to work with lots of different clients, giving them first-hand knowledge of how different businesses do things.
 This varied experience means that they often develop a much broader perspective and can bring you fresh ideas you need them most.